 Check out some fashion posts [here]

 Side note: I’ve mentioned before that this room is so dang hard to photograph because it doesn’t get a whole lot of natural light.
 There’s one window over the sink, but there’s an awning over that window on the outside of the house.
 So I end up being forced to leave the overhead lights on when I take pictures, and that makes them all look kind of yellow-ish.
-I’m sure there’s a way to fix the issue with my camera settings…but I’m clearly not a professional photographer. ;) I don’t know what I’m doing!
-So if anyone has any tips for me (other than ripping off the awning LOL), please feel free to share.
+I’m sure there’s a way to fix the issue with my camera settings…but I’m clearly not a professional photographer.
+I don’t know what I’m doing!
+So if anyone has any tips for me, please feel free to share.
+A lot of people have suggested that I remove or change the awning.
+I really like having an awning there when the sun is particularly bright so I don’t want to remove it.
+I like the idea of changing it to a retractable one though so that I can shut it or open it depending on how bright it is – that way I can have the best of both worlds.
+A few people have suggested that I take a look at this Independent Cut Length Distributor for some advice and to see some of the potential colours and patterns I could have, so I think I will take a look.
+Hopefully, one way or another, the next pictures of this room won’t be yellow-ish!

 The kitchen is actually the first room I thought about before we moved into the house.
 It had oak cabinets, blue walls, weird floral hardware, outdated appliances, and laminate flooring.
+When it came to the floor, I wasn’t a massive fan of it.
+Plus, I knew that if I wanted to switch things up, it would be easy as doing a google search into something similar to Niagara flooring installation and get in touch with a contractor who would be able to fit flooring that I was happy with.
 The flooring would have actually been OK if it was throughout the house…but it was one of THREE different types of flooring on the main level.
 So we fixed that, and a lot of other things.

 Then (before we moved in)